 Meet and greet real Japanese geisha in Gion

 This district is famous for its geisha: modern day versions of the courtesans of Edo Japan.
 You’ll find them wandering the streets, often posing for photos (they’re very gracious).
 Beyond the geisha, the area also has some of the best traditional tea houses — the things that made Gion famous — in Kyoto.
 When you visit, make sure to walk along Shirakawa, one of the most beautiful Edo areas in Japan, especially at night.

-This forest is much more than it seems.
+One of the most recognizable things to see in Japan, Arashiyama Bamboo Grove is much more than it seems.
 The lanes of Japan’s bamboo forest hide wonderful surprises at every turn: artists, poets, and painters who often speak English (and are well worth talking to).
 They don’t push you to buy anything, but their art is worth browsing.
 After all, what better place to get inspiration?
 This is the only place in Kyoto where swimming in a sea of tourists feels comfortable.
 The atmosphere is such a dreamy mix of serene and electric.

 Japan’s wild monkey park is crazy fun for two reasons: you get to interact with and feed semi-wild monkeys (while staying totally safe), and you get the best view of Kyoto city.
 Once you’re through the bamboo forest, this is your next stop.
 It’s something that feels so wonderfully out of place in Kyoto, but that’s the fun of it.

 Relive the old Japanese movies at the famous Fushimi Inari Taisha